jayzes/wedding-website/_sections/getting_here.md

 Eagle’s airport is conveniently located only 30 minutes west of Beaver Creek.
 However, flights into Eagle are typically more expensive and schedules can be limited.
 You will still need a car or a shuttle to get to the resort.

+It is worth noting that traffic from Denver to the mountains has become increasingly heavy during the summer months as more and more people discover the magic of spending a summer weekend at high altitude.
+Please allow ample travel time from Denver to Beaver Creek, especially if you plan to make the journey on Friday afternoon or Saturday morning.
+Travel times are frequently much higher during these peak periods and it's not unusual for the trip to take an extra hour (or more).
+Similarly, eastbound traffic back to Denver begins to build around lunchtime on Sunday and can continue to be heavy through the early evening.
+Please plan accordingly for your trip back down the hill!

 If you are concerned about altitude, we suggest flying into Denver and spending a night there first to help your body acclimatize.